-- Students whose CGPA has fallen below 3.0. - Students for whom the number of B- grades has reached two or who have been assigned one grade of C+ or lower.
+- Students whose CGPA has fallen below 3.0. - Students who have earned a first grade of F in a course.

 To remain in the graduate program, students on academic probation (other than those admitted on probation) must revert to good academic standing within two semesters/ terms from the date they are placed on probation.
 The Graduate Academic Committee will inform each student placed on probation, in writing, of the specific outcomes required for reversion to good academic standing within the two term period.